 Easy and Unique Way to Make Chicken Pot Pie

+Sunshine and blue skies filled our whole day yesterday and you’d never know that today is supposed to be a huge downpour of rain.
+With the weather gone cold (there was actual ice on the windshield yesterday am – not just frost – actual ice), it’s so nice to have warm comforting meals.
+If it even creeps into the 30’s, SoCal-ians are quick to complain of the cold, but it’s all relative.
 Normal life for us in Southern California means heading to the beach of a doggie-leash-free walk and playing in the water.
 Yup, we’re spoiled that way.
 No snow on our end or too many leaves changing colors.
 We’ll always get some nice beach time and and great low tides this time of year.
 It’s certainly a trade-off for sure.

 surfer at low tide on instagram

 Chicken pot pie is always a classic comfort food and regardless of how many times we eat it, there’s always a new variation or idea of what.
 In Summer, everyone is swimming in fruit and berry pies.
-Now that Fall has arrived, it doesn’t mean that we have to give up on our pie making.
+Now that cool weather has arrived, it doesn’t mean that we have to give up on our pie making.
 This month, we’ll be making plenty of savory pies, including this totally decadent and satisfying chicken pot pie.

-Adapted from our soon-to-be-released cookbook, Bountiful (next week!), this chicken pot pie recipe now has a different pie shell.
+Adapted from our cookbook, Bountiful , this chicken pot pie recipe now has a different pie shell.
 We made it into a galette, something a little more elegant to celebrate the arrival of Fall.
 Besides, when the chicken pot pie filling bakes on top of the pie dough, what you have is an amazing base that’s soaked up all the juices from the filing.
 It’s the best spoon-full of pie dough that you’ll ever eat.

 diane and todd